Daily Prayer from the Anglican Prayer Book for Australia

 Blessed God, we ask your blessing for those listed on the Anglican cycle of prayer:

-The Parish of Stanthorpe:
+The Parish of Beaudesert:

 All Prison Chaplaincy Ministry Teams